Mautone off as Rebels lose six pointer

 - Derek Asamoah

 - Junior Haynes

 They became even more difficult on nine minutes.
 Bates lifted a high ball to Woodruffe on the left.
-Keeper Mautone came out to meet the striker who lofted the ball over the keepers head only for Mautone to handall the ball outside his area.
-Despite players covering the situation and Woodfuffe in a wide left position the referee sent off Mautone for " for denying an obvious goalscoring opportunity ".
+Goalkeeper Steve Mautone came out to meet the striker, who lofted the ball over the keeper's head only for Mautone to handle the ball outside his area.
+Despite players covering the situation and Woodfuffe in a wide left position the referee dismissed Mautone for "denying an obvious goalscoring opportunity".

 Slough's first chance of the game came after 24 minutes.
-Asomoah picked the ball up in midfield and ran towards the Harrow goal.
+Asamoah picked the ball up in midfield and ran towards the Harrow goal.
 He was brought down by Cooper on the edge of the area.
-Dave Rainford stepped up and his miss-hit free kick was wonderfully saved low to his right by Hook in the Harrow goal.
+Dave Rainford stepped up and his mis-hit free kick was wonderfully saved low to his right by Hook in the Harrow goal.

 The decisive goal arrived in the 38th minute, when Valenti passed to Derek Payne, whose clever backheel opened the way for Woodruffe to fire home past Wilkinson, who got hands to the ball, but could only push it into his own net.

-In the closing minutes Slough threw everything at Boro in hope of a last gasp equaliser.
-They should have got it when a long ball by Rainford fell to Markman who with only Hook to beat fired well wide when he should have scored.
+In the closing minutes Slough threw everything at Harrow in hope of a last gasp equaliser.
+They should have got it when a long ball by Rainford fell to Markman who, with only Hook to beat, fired well wide when he should have scored.